 Potomac Edison Adds New Line and Substation Employees from Power Systems Institute Training Program

-Potomac Edison serves about 257,000 customers in seven Maryland counties and more than 137,000 customers in the Eastern Panhandle of West Virginia.
-Follow Potomac Edison on Twitter @PotomacEdison.
+Potomac Edison serves about 275,000 customers in all or parts of Allegany, Carroll, Frederick, Garrett, Howard, Montgomery, and Washington counties in Maryland and 151,000 customers in the Eastern Panhandle of West Virginia.
+Follow Potomac Edison at www.potomacedison.com, on Twitter @PotomacEdison, and on Facebook at www.facebook.com/PotomacEdison.

-FirstEnergy is a diversified energy company dedicated to safety, reliability and operational excellence.
+FirstEnergy is dedicated to integrity, safety, reliability and operational excellence.
 Its 10 electric distribution companies form one of the nation's largest investor-owned electric systems, serving customers in Ohio, Pennsylvania, New Jersey, West Virginia, Maryland and New York.
-Visit FirstEnergy on the web at www.firstenergycorp.com, and on Twitter @FirstEnergyCorp.
+The company's transmission subsidiaries operate approximately 24,000 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.
+Follow FirstEnergy online at www.firstenergycorp.com and on Twitter @FirstEnergyCorp.